lilellia/stlrcore/README.md

 from pathlib import Path
 from typing import Iterator

-from stlr import Transcription from stlr.transcribe import WordTiming, Segment
+from stlrcore import Transcription from stlrcore.transcribe import WordTiming, Segment

 # create a transcription from an audio file
 transcription = Transcription.from_audio("path/to/audio.ext")